 Whole-house steam humidifiers that use electrode technology can be installed to provide consistent humidity to your home.
-Walter treatments such as lime de-scaling products are not needed for these large humidifier systems.
+Water treatments such as lime de-scaling products are not needed for these large humidifier systems.
 These should be professionally installed.

 You can also opt for a furnace-mounted humidifier, which connects to a forced-air heating/cooling system.
 Moisture is dispersed through the air delivered throughout the home.
 These should be professionally installed.

 How to Fix a Dry House